Asker Jeukendrup: Academic career

-Post-academic Career
+Post-academic career

 In June 2011, Jeukendrup was named Global Senior Director of the Gatorade Sports Science Institute (GSSI) at PepsiCo.
 In addition to leading GSSI, he remained an adjunct professor at the University of Birmingham.
-In 2014 Asker started his own consulting company mysportscience ltd and now advises mostly teams and organisations.
-Asker is currently Head nutrition for the Dutch Olympic Committee (Performance Manager Nutrition TeamNL), JumboVisma Pro cycling, PSV Eindhoven, Red Bull Salzburg and the Red Bull Athlete Performance Center.
+In 2014 Jeukendrup started his own consulting company mysportscience ltd and now advises mostly teams and organisations.
+Jeukendrup is currently Head nutrition for the Dutch Olympic Committee (Performance Manager Nutrition TeamNL), JumboVisma Pro cycling, PSV Eindhoven, Red Bull Salzburg and the Red Bull Athlete Performance Center.
 Through blogs on Mysportscience.com he tries to bust myths in sports nutrition and provide evidence based and balanced information about nutrition.
 Jeukendrup is also co-founder of CORE Nutrition planning, an evidence based web based nutrition planner that provides detailed nutrition plans for races and training.

-Sporting Competitions Highlights
+Sporting competitions highlights

-Professor Jeukendrup has competed in 21 Ironman races, including 6 Ironman Hawaii triathlons.
+Jeukendrup has competed in 21 Ironman races, including 6 Ironman Hawaii triathlons.
 He won the Golden Gate Headlands Marathon in 2006 (3:22:48) and competed at the European and World Championships duathlons.